ntoll/drogulus/README.rst

 So we get to the nub of the essential matter in hand: I believe that autonomy is a desirable state to aspire to and to encourage.
 People should have the freedom, encouragement and means to act autonomously.
-Furthermore, without such a freedom to act we are machines devoid of ethical or political responsibility.
+Furthermore, without such freedom to act we are machines devoid of ethical or political responsibility.

 What has this got to do with software?